anutaguzova/javascript-module-3/Rick and Morty/README.md

 The page will consist of three main sections:
 #### 1.2.1.
 Header
-The header section should show at least the **Project title**
++The header section should show at least the **Project title**
 #### 1.2.2.
 Sidebar
 The sidebar section should show at least the following information:
-- List of the Rick & Morty episodes of the first API pagination
++- List of the Rick & Morty episodes of the first API pagination
-- Button that will load the next page of episodes below the previous one
-- The user will be able to scroll in the sidebar to see the entire list of chapters
+- Button that will load the next page of episodes below the previous one +- The user will be able to scroll in the sidebar to see the entire list of chapters
 #### 1.2.3.
 Main container
 The section of the main container will be the one that contains the detail of the elements.
 ### 1.3.
 Steps for development Part - 1